-Nessie is a hardtail 29er mountain bike tandem, and is our flagship bike frame.
+Nessie is a hardtail 29er mountain bike tandem.
 When my partner and I wanted to add tandem mountain biking to our list of activities, we found that what we wanted just wasn’t out there.
 Nessie is the culmination of all our research and testing.
 And we think it rides like a bat out of hell.

 Nessie was designed with two things in mind; single track and bikepacking.
 It’s quick and responsive in tight singletrack, but also includes all the features you’ll need to take it camping for a week.